Behlul10/vision-mapper/README.md

 Then open the printed localhost URL.
 Grant camera permissions when prompted.
 Build and preview commands are also available through `npm run build` and `npm run preview`.

 ## Running the Standalone Demo
 `mediapipe-pipeline-test-demo/` is a lightweight setup that reuses the shared MediaPipe task files located in `app/shared/models/`.
 Launch it with any static file server (e.g., `npx http-server`).
-When updating the `.task` models, keep the relative paths intact.
+See `mediapipe-pipeline-test-demo/README.md` for the exact steps and notes about CDN-loaded WASM.

 ## Roadmap & Status
 `documents/project-timeline.md` captures the week-by-week plan.
 Highlights: